Duanysblist/SP/README.md

 # SP
-PLaying around with Kotlin to make a game in Android Studio
+Playing around with Kotlin to make a game in Android Studio